michaelkochub/cards/README.md

 A **deck of cards** you can shuffle and deal one at a time, implemented in Java 8.

 Application entry point is in `cards/src/main/java/koch/cards/App.java`.
+The output of the app is in `output.txt`.

 Everything else is in `cards/src/main/java/koch/cards/{models,helpers}`.